 Disclaimer: All rights to Naruto belong to Masashi Kishimoto and its respective publishing house.
 The same goes for Hiro Mashima for his utterly delightful series, Fairy Tail.

-Author's Note: This is entirely a new direction for me, guys.
-I've never actually written for the Narutoverse before, but this just feels right.
+Author's Note: This is an entirely new direction for me.
+I've never actually written for the Narutoverse before.
 Simply said, this new story is something that's been plaguing me for a while, and I thought I would make the plunge after being inspired by Paradox Jast's 'Fire Shadow of Fairy Tail'.

 Revised at 30th September 2015 to the best of my ability.

-"Come to me," the deep, guttural voice of the beast beckoned him to the edge of the cage.
+"Come to me," the deep, guttural voice of the beast beckoned him.

-The shallow pool of viscous-like red liquid splashed under his feet as the shinobi mindlessly crept closer.
+The shallow pool of viscous red liquid splashed under his feet as the shinobi mindlessly crept closer.
 The echoing silence in the chamber was marred by the occasional 'pop' of the volatile liquid bursting, accompanied by the unearthly deep breathing of the large beast before him.
-There was a glazed look in the blond's eyes as the liquid swirled underneath him, wrapping tendrils around his body in an effort to push him up towards the centre of the seal.
+There was a glazed look in the blond's eyes as the liquid swirled underneath him, wrapping tendrils around the lower-half of his body.
+It pushed him up; level with the centre of the seal.

 "Now, tear off the seal."

 Naruto shakily reached his arm forward.
-For a moment, he was bewildered that such a menial act of tearing a piece of paper would put up such a resistance to his body.
 His fingers were poised on the underside of the seal, ready to pull it off, but he struggled with himself.
-Finally, he leaned forward, allowing his arm to fall—only to feel a hand clamped tightly onto his wrist.
+Finally, he allowed his arm to fall—only to feel a hand clamped around his wrist.

-Instinctively, he reached out to grab the hand, leaning on it as he pulled himself off the ground.
-Even through the small shroud of haze in the dimly lit chamber, it didn't take much for Naruto to recognise the man in front of him.
+Instinctively, Naruto reached out to grab the proffered hand.
+Even through the small shroud of haze in the dimly-lit chamber, it didn't take much for Naruto to recognise the man in front of him.